-Recently, in the Tecmo case9, the Supreme Court of Japan presented a framework for determining a 'fair price' under appraisal proceedings in cases where a joint share transfer (where two or more companies form a new holding company under the Companies Act) creates synergies.
+In the Tecmo case, the Supreme Court of Japan presented a framework for determining a 'fair price' under appraisal proceedings in cases where a joint share transfer (where two or more companies form a new holding company under the Companies Act) creates synergies.
 In this decision, the court found that:

-- a fair price should be, in general, the value that such share should have had on the a date on which the shareholder made a demand to the company for the repurchase of the share, on the assumption that the share transfer ratio designated in the share transfer plan is fair; and - b if a share transfer comes into effect through procedures that are generally recognised as fair, such a share transfer ratio should be seen as fair unless special circumstances existed that hindered the shareholders' ability to make reasonable decisions in the shareholders' meeting.
+- a a fair price should be, in general, the value that the share should have had on the date on which the shareholder made a demand to the company for the repurchase of the share, on the assumption that the share transfer ratio designated in the share transfer plan is fair; and - b if a share transfer comes into effect through procedures that are generally recognised as fair, the share transfer ratio should be seen as fair unless special circumstances existed that hindered the shareholders' ability to make reasonable decisions in the shareholders' meeting.